 The discussion in this and the subsequent section will focus on measurements and interpretation of a small data set provided to us by Fairfield Industries.
 Figure 9 displays the experimental layout in which a line of shots is recorded at three receivers.
 The data divides naturally into three receiver gathers and each gather separates into shots on either side (northing (N) or southing (S)) of the receiver: lines 1N, 1S, 2N, 2S, 3N, and 3S.
 Shots occur in about 5 m of water, so source heights average about 3 m above the sea floor.
-As discussed further in Section 5, it is the proximity of the shots to the sea floor that makes these data so useful to infer shallow shear velocity structure.
+As discussed further in the section of the paper on designing marine surveys, it is the proximity of the shots to the sea floor that makes these data so useful to infer shallow shear velocity structure.

 Figure 10 presents examples of vertical and horizontal record sections.
 The main wave types in evidence in the observed wave-field are similar to those of the synthetic wave-field in Figure 5.
 The major difference between the observed and synthetic wave-fields is in the amplitudes and frequency content.
-Improving agreement in these quantities will require a knowledge of the amplitude response of the instruments and a model of Q.
+Improving agreement in these quantities will require a knowledge of the amplitude response of the instruments and a model of Q which may be frequency dependent.